ebe1kenobi/tf-mod-fortrise-custom-name/README.md

-You can select a name from a list in the archer select screen on using the left trigger button.
+You can select a name from a list in the archer select screen on using the Y button on gamepad or S on keyboard.

-If no name exists, use the arrow select button (Y on xbox gamepad) to display a virtual keyboard to add new names.
-They will be saved in the custom name mod directory in playerName.json.
+To create a name with a virtual keyboard Pressed the UP button and then press Y on gamepad.
+On keyboard, UP + S

-You can also edit the json file playerName.json
+You can also edit the json file playerName.json in the mod directory